 We can’t escape it without dying.
 We may as well enjoy it.

 Nobody would volunteer to leapfrog a healthy youth into an infirm old age but since there is no way to avoid old age, save by failing to reach it, it is necessary for us to find a way in which we can face it with dignity, positivity and grace.

 There is an art to growing old, according to Marie de Hennezel, and we can either find a way to benefit from ageing or condemn ourselves to having a miserable time of it.

 As Epictetus wrote, humans are “disturbed not by events, but by their opinions about them.”
 Think, therefore, of old age as being an empty desert before the grave and so it will seem.

 Think of it as death’s waiting room and so it will be.

-You haven’t got the time to waste.
+If you have time to waste in fretting about ageing then you have time to make the most of it.
 Every moment is precious, not just now, for you, but for everybody – always.
 Hasn’t age taught you the value of time?
 Seize the day and make the most of it.

 Others have come to see me before you thought of it.
 Others have learned to let go of fear, regret and mourning for times now gone.
 They learned to enjoy today and to let tomorrow take care of itself.
 You could too!

 Call me on 07786 123736 / 01183 280284 / 01865 600970 whenever you’re ready.
 Alternatively, email me at firstname.lastname@example.org.
 I’ll be more than glad to hear from you.